 Copper is a much needed mineral for the eyes.
 Like any well-oiled machine, the eyes need all the minerals and vitamins to work in harmony to be fully functional.
 That includes copper, even if it’s just a little bit.

 Copper gluconate can also be found in our Ocu-Plus Formula.
 This formula will provide your eyes with all the necessary vitamins and nutrients needed for healthy eyes, including the trace amounts of copper that your body needs.
+When you take our carefully blended formula, you don’t have to worry about copper gluconate overdose.

 Copper Gluconate-Rich Foods